• Skip to primary navigation

 Notes

-• Make it Paleo: Swap peanut butter for almond butter.
+• Make it Paleo: Swap peanut butter for almond butter and replace the brown sugar with coconut sugar.

 Nutrition Information